-155. Mrs. Carr was also able to come into a USCIS office on 3 Jan 2023 to get an A-551 stamp in her passport which was valid for one year but does not provide the full ability to travel and work freely of a traditional green card.
-See ECF 20-2.
+155. Mrs. Carr was also able to come into a USCIS office on 3 Jan 2023 to get an A-551 stamp in

-Improper Application of English Requirement to Older and Poor, Discriminates Against Buddhist and Islamic Cultures
+Improper Application of English Requirement to Older and Poor Discriminates Against Buddhist and Islamic Cultures

 156. Prior to the interview on 30 January 2032, Mr Carr initiated a complaint with the DHS OIG that the English requirements for naturalization were discriminatory based on religion, income, age and culture.